danielholmes839/OC-Transpo-GraphQL/README.md

 ## Next Steps

-- I would like to add authentication using Firebase.
-I already have my own JWT setup.
-But doing email verification and password resets are still not implemented.
-I would need to do this before adding user functionality to the website
+- I would like to add email verification and password resets.
+I currently have email and password login which returns a JWT to authenticate future requests

 - Travel planner.
 I worked on this for a while and got decent results with Astar search but it could be improved.